Supreme Court — If you can't agree

 - information about what happens when you go to court, and how to represent yourself if you don't have a lawyer.

 The process of applying to change an order is quite complex.
-Read through all of these instructions before you begin so that you understand the information you need to collect, the documents and forms you need to prepare, the time periods you have to work with, and what you can expect in court.
+Read through all of the instructions before you begin so you understand the information you need to collect, the documents and forms you need to prepare, the time periods you have to work with, and what you can expect in court.
 Once you're familiar with the instructions, fill out the forms you need.

 Which guide should I use?

 If you're applying to change a final family order (e.g., for parenting or support), you're the applicant.
-Choose the guide on the left.

 If you're responding to an application to change a final family order (e.g., for parenting or support), you're the respondent.
-Choose the guide on the right.